gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 The discussion is held in german, and contains interesting ideas regarding how to code well together, and how to facilitate it.
 I attempted an answer but it got longer and longer.
 Eventually I decided to write this blog post instead.
+I will continue to use the terms "coding together", "coding collaboratively", "Mob Programming" and "Ensemble Programming" interchangeably.
+However, there is a slight distinction.
+When I say "coding together" or "coding collaboratively" I do not exclude pairs.
+When I say "Mob Programming" or "Ensemble Programming" I do exclude pairs.

 ## Solo Programming considered bad